Buy Now, Pay Later for Lazaderm services. Learn more!

 If you have ever tried to find the perfect foundation, you might have heard of the Fitzpatrick test.

-The Fitzpatrick Scale is the most widely-used method for determining skin types, which is helpful in determining appropriate aesthetic treatments and skin care for each individual.
-This rating system measures the amount of pigment in the skin and tolerance one’s skin has to the sun.
+The Fitzpatrick Scale is the most widely used method for determining complexion types, which is helpful in determining appropriate aesthetic treatments and skin care for each individual.
+This skin color meter measures the amount of pigment in the skin, and the tolerance one’s skin has to the sun.

-Knowing your Fitzpatrick is also important to evaluate your risk for skin cancer.
+Knowing your complexion type is also important to evaluate your risk for skin cancer.
 Melanin in the skin absorbs and scatters energy from UV light to protect skin cells from sun damage.
-Skin types with less pigmentation have less melanin and are more susceptible to harmful sun rays.
+Types of pale skin with less pigmentation have less melanin and are more susceptible to harmful sun rays.

-Take the Fitzpatrick’s test used by Dermatologists below to find out what your Fitzpatrick Skin Type is.
+Take the Fitzpatrick’s test used by Dermatologists to find out your skin type:

 Fitzpatrick Scale Quiz